 As Colorado’s second largest city, Colorado Springs has tons to offer.
-From climbing Pikes Peak, to exploring the Air Force Academy, to checking out the lovely downtown, there is plenty to do for all.
+From Pikes Peak, to exploring the Air Force Academy, to checking out the lovely downtown, there is plenty to do for all.
 What may surprise many visitors is that you have the ability to plan a free, dispersed camping trip near Colorado Springs.

 Although you’ll end up being a little ways from downtown, you can still end up being well located to explore all that the area has to offer from your campsite.